amirmasoudabdol/SAM/doc/HackingStrategies.md

 }
 ```

 The optional stopping algorithm is implemented based on the fact that often a researcher perform multiple attempts to achieve significance.
 Here, `attempts` defines the number of attempts and `num` specifies the number of items — to be added — in each attempt.
-While you can implemented most scenarios of optional stopping by alternating these parameters, you can specify the `mode` parameters to override the parameters to some special cases.

 | **Parameters** | **Value** | **Description** |
 |:--|:--|:--|